Search

 Properties in and around Hill City tend to sit on larger lots compared to Rapid City or Spearfish, and many come with wooded acreage.
 Log cabin construction is especially common here, fitting the mountain-town character of the area.

 Local Tip: Hill City's proximity to Mount Rushmore and the Mickelson Trail makes it a strong market for vacation rentals.
-Buyers looking at investment properties should pay attention to zoning and any short-term rental regulations in the area.
+Buyers looking at investment properties should pay attention to zoning and any short-term rental regulations in the area.1,2

 The town also attracts seasonal residents who spend summers in the Black Hills and winters elsewhere.
 That means some properties are designed and maintained as second homes, often with features like wrap-around decks, outdoor living spaces, and oversized garages for ATVs and snowmobiles.